-The place can have a hidden feel about it as it’s not obviously accessible – although it is widely mentioned in guidebooks and there is always a flow of tourists coming through.
+It has a tranquil and hidden feel about it as it’s not obviously accessible – although it is widely mentioned in guidebooks and there is always a flow of visitors coming through.

-The main feature is the English Reformed Church (Engelse kerk) located at the south side which is one of the oldest buildings in the city.
+The main feature of the Begijnhof is the English Reformed Church (Engelse kerk) located at the south side which is one of the oldest buildings in the city.
 Made of brick and stone, it was built at the end of the 15th century after the original Begijnhof wooden church (consecrated in 1419) subsequently burnt down in 1421.

 In February 2007 a special 400th anniversary church service was held, attended by Queen Elizabeth and Queen Beatrix of the Netherlands.

 On the opposite side there is the smaller Begijnhof chapel (Begijnhofkapel, built in 1671) where Catholics and Beguines attended in secret up until 1795.
 Inside there are panels which tell the story of the Miracle of Amsterdam.

 The picturesque courtyard contains a garden area surrounded by traditional houses built from the 16th century onwards.
 The Wooden House (het Houten Huis) at number 34 is the oldest wooden house in Amsterdam dating from 1528.
 It was restored in 1956-57.

 The Begijnhof is located near Spui square in the centre of Amsterdam.
-The entrance is on the Gedempte Beginensloot side street (on the eastern side reached either walking up from from Spui or coming from Kalverstraat onto Begijnensteeg).
-The southern entrance door on Spui is currently inaccessible to visitors.
+The entrance is on the Gedempte Beginensloot side street (on the eastern side reached either walking up from from Spui or coming from Kalverstraat onto Begijnensteeg)

 Please bear in mind that silence is requested.
-The Begijnhof is private property and large tour groups are not officially permitted.
+The Begijnhof is private property and large tour groups (more than 12 people) are not officially permitted.
 Some of the walkways are gated off and are for residents only.

 Begijnhof Amsterdam Essential Info